carmi/ecarmi.org-nanoc/content/writing/google-internship.md

 I'm glad I had the experience interviewing, and after having had trouble finding information on the internship application process and what to expect I thought I should write up my own story.

 I got an internship with The New York Times the following week.

-# Update
-This post made the front page of [Hacker News](http://news.ycombinator.com/item?id=2384018) and got around 20,000 visits.
-Some people liked it, and some didn't.
-If you found this interesting, or if it caused you to reevaluate your hiring process: great.
-However, if you don't fall in the former group I'd like to clarify that I didn't mean to divulge secret interview questions to enable unqualified applicants to break the system.
-Rather, I wanted to share my experience and create discussion about the developer hiring process.
-Something which I believe [this](http://devinterviews.pen.io/) [post](http://blog.simeonov.com/2011/03/30/getting-developer-interviewing-right/) [did](http://news.ycombinator.com/item?id=2384018).

 [internships]: http://www.google.com/jobs/students/us/internships/